1. Quick Facts

 - Primary Route: SubQ Injection

-- Preferred Timing: Flexible timing depending on immune support goals
+- Preferred Timing: Flexible timing depending on immune-support goals

-- Administration Notes: Frequently used intermittently rather than continuously year-round
+- Administration Notes: Frequently used intermittently rather than continuously year-round.

-3. Typical Research Protocols
+5. Common Research Protocols

 - Product Strength: 4.00 mg/mL